 "On behalf of the half-million people in Badong, I am furious with the local bastards who accept bribes each worth hundreds of thousands of Chinese yuan.
 It is the public indignation in such a poor place!
 I would punish them on behalf of the Badong folks!

 Chen Xingjia criticized corrupt officials at a high-profile congress, which shocked the government.
-This offense also helped build his image of an honest and dedicated official.
+This offense also help spread his name as a honest and dedicated official.

 An Internet Celebrity and County Secretary

-In 2011 following his inauguration, Chen Xingjia spent less than three months visiting all the fourteen villages on the border of the Badong county.
-He did a thorough investigation of the county's poverty alleviation: Badong has a population of nearly 500,000 people, of which 420,000 are mountain inhabitants, including 172,900 people in poverty.
+In 2011 following his inauguration, Chen Xingjia spent less than three months visiting all the fourteen villages on the boarder of the Badong county.
+He did a thorough investigation on the county's poverty alleviation: Badong has a population of nearly 500,000 people, of which 420,000 are mountain inhabitants, including 172,900 people in poverty.

-Born in 1971 in the Xiawan Village, High Bridge Township, Hubei province, Chen has a deep understanding about poverty.
-He doesn't have the heart to see the poor suffer.
+Born in 1971 in the Xiawan Village, High Bridge Township, Hubei province, Chen Xingjia has a deep understanding about what poverty is.
+He doesn’t have the heart to see the poor suffer.

 On arrival in Badong and taking office as the Secretary of County Party Committee, Chen started a drastic reform:

 "Chen Xingjia is the least bureaucratic official I've ever met.
-He doesn't have an assistant holding his bag, serving him a cup of tea, opening the car door for him," one of the reporters who interviewed him said.
+He doesn’t have an assistant holding his bag, serving him a cup of tea, opening the car door for him.”
+One of the reporters who interviewed him commented.